The Fontus Guide to testing and treatment for hard water, iron, and manganese

 Taking control of your water supply is easy.
 Schedule your free immediate-response water test today.
 Call (207) 856-0066 or email firstname.lastname@example.org to speak with the water treatment specialists at Fontus Water Treatment.

 You Can Trust Fontus Water Treatment To Stay by Your Side

 At Fontus, we’re passionate about water purity.
 We pride ourselves on being reliable, hassle-free, and always available.
-As the environment and your water changes, we’re here to help evaluate your water.
-Through testing, installation, and maintenance you can trust Fontus to ensure clean, pure water for your home or office.
+As the environment and your water change, we’re here to help evaluate your water.
+Through testing, installation, and maintenance, you can trust Fontus to ensure clean, pure water for your home or office.